 - symptoms of both depression and anxiety, but neither is predominant enough to make a single diagnosis – this is known as mixed anxiety-depression

-In the UK, it’s thought that mixed anxiety-depression is four times more common than depression alone and is responsible for almost half of all psychological problems.
+In the UK, it’s thought that mixed anxiety-depression is four-times more common than depression alone and is responsible for almost half of all psychological problems.

-Despite anxiety and depression being grouped as different conditions, involving different outlooks and sometimes symptoms, there are some similarities.
+Despite anxiety and depression being grouped as different conditions, involving different outlooks and sometimes symptoms, there are similarities.
 Similarly to depression, anxiety can cause you to:

 - have trouble sleeping

 - feel tired and lack energy

 Interestingly, the same treatments are also used for both depression and anxiety, suggesting a similarity between them.
 Treatments include psychological interventions such as cognitive behavioural therapy (CBT) and anti-depressant medicines.
 In particular, it’s thought that selective serotonin re-uptake inhibitors (SSRIs – a type of antidepressant medicines) work in a similar way to treat both conditions.
 To add to this, there’s also some evidence that SSRIs have been effective when used to treat people with mixed anxiety-depression.